yarosslavik/Sales-Analysis/README.md

 We have data about sales in a specific store.
 In this project, I will be using Python and SQL.
 My assignment here is to clean the data, delete unnecessary columns, add columns I need using Python, and do analysis using SQL.

+# Loading the Dataset

-First of all, I want to load my data from kaggle.com.
+First, I want to load my data from kaggle.com.
 I import Kaggle
 ![image](https://github.com/user-attachments/assets/d739f0a9-025d-45b3-8335-ffdfa2245422)

+# Extracting and Reading Data

-and then download my dataset from it.
+I download my dataset from it.
 ![image](https://github.com/user-attachments/assets/5be8dac1-9007-4b9c-897b-3d35042ee4b3)

 The next thing I want to do is to extract my orders from a zip file and I will do it with the help of Python.